Dr-Sauce/WavvePlusPlusForMac/README.md

 # Wavve++ for Mac
 A shortcut that allows you to watch Korean live TV.
-Specifically made for Mac.
-(Looking for a version for iOS?
-Press [here](https://github.com/Dr-Sauce/WavvePlus).)
+Specifically made for Mac. (**Notice:** Some channels may not be available in your region.)

-**Notice:** Some channels may not be available in your region.
+Looking for a version for iOS?
+Press [here](https://github.com/Dr-Sauce/WavvePlus).

 Special thanks to 떠돌이곰....!!